nlpacheco/HigherOrLowerAPI/README.md

 The building process is done by the dockerfile.buildGame.yml that uses a Microsoft sdk image to build an application image.

+The current building process create a release bin but it is not ready for production yet.
+A lot of improvements are necessary such as global logging configuration, disable swagger and EF logging, open password in config file, certificates not installed, etc.

 To run the application using docker: